mzuniga58/RESTTemplate/Tutorial.md

 - Return the Resource model results.
 This function is no different.
 Since we are given a Resource model, we first need to discover what Entity model coincides with it.
 That's easy to do, since all Resource models have the **EntityAttribute** in them, which specifies exactly that information.
 So, we extrat the **EntityAttribute** from the Resource model and discover the entity type.
 Now that we have both the entity type and the resource type, we need to translate the <b>RqlNode</b> from a Resource model query to an Entity model query.

 Remember that a Resource model may have members that are named differently than their Entity model counterparts.
 For example, our <b>Book</b> model contains the member *Genre*, which is a <b>Category</b> enumeration, but our entity model <b>EBook</b> contains no such member.
-Instead, it has a member called **CategoryId** defined as an int.
+Instead, it has a member called <b>CategoryId</b> defined as an int.
 Our mapping model that we generated handles the translation.
 When it sees the member *Genre* in our Resource model, it translates that to *CategoryId* in the entity model, and transforms the enumeration value to its corresponding int value.

 If we had this RQL Statement
 ```